How to say happy birthday in Italian

 Tanti auguri a te,

-Tanti auguri a <add the name>
+Tanti auguri a (the name of the person)

 Tanti auguri a te!”